Updated on January 10, 2023

 A blend shape, or morph depending on your 3D application, allows you to change the shape of one object into the shape of another object.
 When rigging, a common use for blend shapes is to set up poses for facial animation.
 This might be lip sync poses or more complex expressions like a smile or frown.
 You can tie all these new poses into the original face mesh and have it operate all on one control slider.

 For example, if you want to raise an eyebrow you can model a face pose with one eyebrow raised, connect it to a blend shape and using the slider with a value of 0 to 100 to either raise or lower the eyebrow.
-This is a great way for the animator to be able to quickly make face poses without having to move individual facial controls around.
 There are some downsides to using blend shapes for facial poses, because the edit ability can be limited.
 Riggers often will give the animators both blend shape options and traditional control points to use them in conjunction.

 Control curves are created by the rigger to assist the animator in manipulating joints within the rig.
 Typically a rig consists of many components that need to be manipulated to move the character in the desired pose.
 This can be very difficult to do without control curves because the animator would need to hide the mesh to see the skeleton within the character and try to determine which joint manipulates the elbow, for example.